Timvrakas/ASSU-LegalDiff/constitution.md

         7. During winter quarter, the President of the Association shall deliver a State of the Association address open to all members of the University community.
 Notice of the address must be made in a public place two weeks before the address.
 Members of the Association shall then have the opportunity to publicly address the President of the Association.

-Article IV: Judicial Branch
+5. Judicial Branch
-    Section 1.
-Judicial Authority
+    1. Judicial Authority
         The Association shall recognize the authority of University judicial bodies over members of the Association only if those judicial bodies shall have been approved by two-thirds of those members of the Association voting in a general election.
-    Section 2.
-Judicial Review
+    2. Judicial Review
-        A. Constitutional Council
+        1. Constitutional Council
             The Constitutional Council shall adjudicate all cases where the constitutionality [under the ASSU Constitution][12] of an act by an Association legislative body, the President of the Association, or any member(s) of the Association is called into question.
-        B. Membership of the Council
+        2. Membership of the Council
             The Constitutional Council of the Association shall be comprised of 5 members and shall choose by majority vote a chair each year within three weeks of the beginning of fall quarter.
             1. All members must be current members of the Association.
 Members shall serve until they resign, cease to be members of the Association, or are removed by a 4/5 vote of both Association legislative bodies.
             2. Should a seat within the Constitutional Council be vacant, the President of the Association shall select a member of the Association to fill that vacancy.
 This selection must be confirmed by a 2/3 vote of both Association legislative bodies.[13]
             3. No person may concurrently be a member of the Council and an elected or appointed officer of the Association.
 No employee of the Association may simultaneously be a member of the Council.
-        C. Meetings of the Council
+        3. Meetings of the Council
             1. Unless a majority of the Council deems it frivolous, the chair of the Council shall call a meeting of the Council within seven days of receipt of a case filing.
 Meetings shall be held within ten days of the issuance of a call for the meeting.
             2. The Council shall make its rulings by majority vote.
 In ruling on any action, it may only vote to uphold the constitutionality of the action, or deem the action unconstitutional.
 A tie vote shall be construed as upholding the action’s constitutionality.
             3. Before the Council rules on an issue, it shall offer the individual or individuals accused of acting in an unconstitutional manner the right to present a case.
 The Council shall also offer a representative of the individuals who believe the accused to have acted unconstitutionally the right to present a case.
 The Council may, at its discretion, allow other members of the Association to speak to the issue.